Electrical Construction Technology

 Electrical construction involves the installation, wiring and testing of electrical equipment in residential, commercial and industrial buildings.
 The work itself is both physically demanding and highly rewarding.
-It requires a strong working knowledge of wiring practices and the National Electrical Code, a basic knowledge of the equipment used in commercial applications, industrial processes and environmental controls, as well as a journeyman's license.
+It requires a strong working knowledge of wiring practices and the National Electrical Code, a basic knowledge of the equipment used in commercial applications, industrial processes and environmental controls.
+It also typically requires the completion of an accredited training program.
+Our associate degree program is more comprehensive than many electrical construction programs, and includes specialized training in PLCs, motor controls, and solar PV system installation.
 If you are interested in pursuing a career in Electrical Construction, our program can help you achieve your goal.
-The Solar Photovoltaic Systems Courses are accredited by the Interstate Renewable Energy Council (IREC) Institute for Sustainable Power Quality (ISPQ).

 The program provides an in-depth study of electrical fundamentals, wiring techniques, and the National Electrical Code that is applicable to residential, commercial and industrial installations.
 We prepare our students to sit for municipal (PA) and state (NJ) electrician's license exams.
 The program also provides fundamental knowledge of a broad range of related technologies including electricity, HVAC, fiber optics, motor controls, and PLCs.
 This breadth of technical knowledge enables graduates to work on a variety of projects in construction, utility and manufacturing industries.
 Required general education courses round out the degree requirements to provide graduates with the ability to effectively communicate and interface with other employees, customers, suppliers and other organizations.

 Courses are carefully scheduled so that you can earn the AAS degree in two years of full-time study.
 Alternatively, course work can be completed over a longer period during the evening on a part-time basis.
 Students can begin the program in the fall or spring.